spocksbrain/exo-langgraph01/README.md

 ### Installation

-There are two ways to install the exo system:
+There are three ways to install and run the exo system:

 #### Option 1: Using the Setup Scripts (Recommended)